 "(Well, hoop hoop) You say there ain't no use in livin'This is when someone attempts to kill themselves, and fails.
 This may lead to them trying to kill themselves again, or maybe they'll see it as a sign and go on their merry way.
 It's not Interrupted Suicide; they go through with it... they just don't die, for whatever reason.
 It may be because of some kind of immortality, or maybe the means they used weren't effective enough.
 People who are physically not able to die for some reason usually cannot kill themselves no matter how hard they try.
 If done well, this can be either touching or tearjerking... and if done badly, it can just seem like the writers didn't have the guts to kill a character off.
 Occasionally Played for Laughs.
 This is Truth in Television, Ate His Gun being a frequent source, although with firearms being the most lethal method, the great majority of these in Real Life involve drugs or cutting - the two least likely to work due to the time they require (which often leads to the attempter being found before it's too late) or due to the lack of knowledge of the attempter (trying to overdose on a homeopathic remedy, sideways cuts).
+Fake Assisted Suicide is one way of invoking this trope.
 Compare Interrupted Suicide.

 (Well, hoop hoop) It's all a waste of time